scottaxcell/cs555-assignment2/README.md

 ## TODO

 ### Miscellaneous
+* ~~rename Ip interfaces to Address and serverAddress variables to address~~
 * file read/write on client and peer nodes
-* take another look at storing tcp connections in order to prevent creation of tons of tcp receiver threads
+* ~~take another look at storing tcp connections in order to prevent creation of tons of tcp receiver threads~~

 ### Discovery node
 * send alive heartbeats to connected peers, on disconnect update peer db